Johnley/PowershellProfile/Readme.md

 # John's Powershell Toolkit

 The tools of the guy that despises RDP.
+See the [Cmdlet Glossary](CmdletGlossary.md) for in-terminal usage.

 ## Installing